Field Mustard (Brassica rapa)

 Edible turnips were possibly first cultivated in northern Europe, and were an important food in ancient Rome.[12]
 The turnip then spread east to China, and reached Japan by 700 AD.[12]

 In the 18th century, the turnip and the oilseed-producing variants were thought to be different species by Carl Linnaeus, who named them B. rapa and B. campestris.
-Twentieth-century taxonomists found that the plants were cross fertile and thus belonged to the same species.
-Since the turnip had been named first by Linnaeus, the name Brassica rapa was adopted.[12]
+Twentieth-century taxonomists found that the plants were cross fertile and belonged to the same species.
+Since the turnip had been named first by Linnaeus, the name Brassica rapa was assigned to the plant in his work Species Plantarum.[13]

 Uses